The Husqvarna 51 was originally released in 1990 and manufactured throughout the early 90s.

 - Air injection filtration system

-Of course, these features are much improved in today’s Husqvarna models, but it’s good to know it has them to some extent.
+Of course, these features are much improved in today’s Husqvarna models.

-On eBay at the time of writing, for example, there is one listed as just for parts for $31, one working model that looks a bit rough for $100, and a really tidy-looking unit for $210.
+On eBay at the time of writing, for example, there is the saw pictured above for $299.99, another one listed as “just for parts” for $31, and another working model (that looks a bit rough) for $100.

-I was just reading one account of a guy who recently picked up 2 running models for $40!
+However, you can often find better deals on FB Marketplace or in local chainsaw groups or forums.
+For example, I was just reading one account of a guy who recently picked up 2 running models for $40.

 - Piston kits